pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 ### Spatio-Temporal Data

 - The `r pkg("CoordinateCleaner")` package provides automated tools to detect and flag common spatial and temporal errors (outliers) in biological and paleontological occurrence data.
 It identifies problematic coordinates such as country centroids, biodiversity institution locations, or ocean points, and flags species-level outliers and rounding errors, improving data quality for ecological and conservation analyses.
+- the `r pkg("scanstatistics")` package detects anomalous space-time clusters using scan statistics.
+Designed for prospective surveillance of data streams, it scans for ongoing clusters and supports hypothesis testing via Monte Carlo simulation.

 ### Functional Data